pmc93/edcrop/README.md

 and plant transpiration from the land and ocean surface.

-Ed.py is a Python script that can be used to simulate field-scale evapotranspiration and drainage from the root zone of an area of crop, wetland, or forest.
+Ed.py is a Python script that can be used to simulate field-scale evapotranspiration and drainage from the root zone of an area woth a crop, a wetland, or a forest.

 The conceptual model implemented in ed.py is a modification of the Evacrop model by Olesen and Heidmann (2002), which itself builds on the Watcros model by Aslyng and Hansen (1982).
 The ed.py conceptualization is based on